Chun-Xian/Mailmaster/README.md

 README
 ------

-Mailmaster Label is a tool that share the labels with google domain colleagues or others that share the same script instance.
+Mailmaster Label is a tool that used to label an email thread and share the labels with others that install the same script.

 ADMIN INSTALLATION
 -----------------